-ACOG: Intrauterine device insertion linked to weight lossMay 7th, 2012 in Obstetrics & gynaecology /
+ACOG: Intrauterine device insertion linked to weight lossMay 7, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay) -- Women who undergo postpartum or interval insertion of Levonorgestrel-releasing Intrauterine System (LNG-IUS) or Copper T 380A (CU-T) intrauterine devices experience weight loss in the two years following insertion, according to a study presented at the annual clinical meeting of the American College of Obstetricians and Gynecologists, held from May 5 to 9 in San Diego.